RitikaBhadani11/RitikaBhadani11/README.md

 *A passionate Full-Stack Web Developer, Programmer, and Problem Solver currently pursuing B.Tech in Computer Science and Engineering at VIT Bhopal University*

-- 🌱 *I’m currently learning:* React Native
+- 🌱 *I’m currently learning:* React Native and ML
 - 📫 *How to reach me:* *ritikabhadani98@gmail.com*

 ## 💡 What Drives Me